Hospice & Palliative Medicine Fellowship

 Hospice and palliative medicine fellows rotate through a wide range of clinical settings, including inpatient, consultative and ambulatory palliative care services, home hospice, extended care, and pediatric settings.
 Fellows gain expert-level pain and symptom management including training with faculty who are experienced in the use of patient-controlled analgesia (PCA), ketamine, and methadone.
 We offer four weeks of elective rotations in medical oncology, gynecological oncology, radiation oncology, pulmonary hypertension and pulmonary fibrosis, congestive heart failure, and wound healing.

-Those who take part in the optional six-week ambulatory track also complete the fellowship in one year, but with an added focus on supportive oncology and telemedicine.
-Training experiences on the ambulatory track include performing preoperative evaluations for LVAD implantations, as well as collaborating with supportive care programs at NYU Langone Health Home Care and outpatient social workers.
+Those who take part in the optional six-week ambulatory path also complete the fellowship in one year, but with an added focus on supportive oncology and telemedicine.
+Training experiences on the ambulatory path include performing preoperative evaluations for LVAD implantations, as well as collaborating with supportive care programs at NYU Langone Health Home Care and outpatient social workers.
 Fellows also learn more deeply about clinical management issues such as prescribing transmucosal immediate release fentanyl, managing opioid risk assessments, and co-prescribing naloxone.

-NYU Grossman Long Island School of Medicine is home to a state-of-the-art Simulation Center for building clinical and communication skills.
+NYU Grossman Long Island School of Medicine is home to a state-of-the-art Simulation Center for building clinical skills and communication skills.
 Hospice and palliative medicine fellows participate in five simulation sessions throughout the year.

 Didactic Learning